alexwlchan/alexwlchan.net/src/notes/2024/2024-04-17-take-a-wayback-machine-screenshot.md

 ---
-layout: til
+layout: note
 date: 2024-04-17 22:43:30 +01:00
 title: How to take a screenshot of a page in the Wayback Machine
 summary: |
   Using Playwright to take screenshots and adding some custom styles gets a screenshot of a page without the Wayback Machine overlay.
+topics:
-topic: Web archiving
+  - Web archiving
+  - Screenshots
 ---
 As part of my [daily screenshots project][daily_screenshots], I wanted to get screenshots of all the versions of my site that are saved in the Wayback Machine.